pilarcacheiro/gene-symbols-checker/code-review-notes.md

 #### Some notes

 * This is work in progress.
 This function relies on a series on assumptions that may not necessarily be true (if the gene symbol provided matches the current approved gene symbol, the function stops there.
-This symbol could match an old gene symbol or an alias as well; it is also sequential: approved > alias > previous).
+This symbol could match an old gene symbol or an alias as well; It is also sequential: approved > alias > previous).
 * The output does not provide solution for ambiguous calls.

 #### Desirable feedback

 * Mainly coding style.
-I am aware the code could be simplified and optimised.
+I am aware the code could be simplified and optimised and made much more prettier.
-* Identify potential errors
+* Identify potential errors.
-* Suggestions for improving the output file
+* Suggestions for improving the output file.
-* Suggestions for improving potential ambiguous calls
+* Suggestions for improving potential ambiguous calls.
 * How useful do you find this function?
 Is it something that you think it could be converted into a package if improved/ considering some other scenarios (non protein coding genes)?
 * **Please be critical, fair and kind!**